herambchaudhari4121/the-incredible-pytorch/README.md

 ##  62. <a name='Contributions'></a>Contributions
 Do feel free to contribute!

-You can raise an issue or submit a pull request, whichever is more convenient for you.
-The guideline is simple: just follow the format of the previous bullet point.
+You can raise an issue or submit the pull request, whichever is more convenient for you.
+The guideline is very simple: just follow the format of the previous bullet point.